Q: Just how easy is it to upgrade the M22 system?

 Q: What product solutions are available to treat vascular lesions?

 A: Depending on the specific nature of the condition, Lumenis offers two key solutions for the treatment of benign vascular lesions.
-The IPL family, featuring the M22 and the Lumenis One multi-application platforms, successfully treat a broad range of vascular conditions including telangiectasia, port wine stains, hemangiomas, etc. Deeper vascular lesions can be treated with our Nd:YAG laser systems available on the M22 and the Lumenis One multi-application platforms.
+The IPL family, featuring the M22 multi-application platform, successfully treats a broad range of vascular conditions including telangiectasia, port wine stains, hemangiomas, etc. Deeper vascular lesions can be treated with our Nd:YAG laser systems available on the M22 multi-application platform.

 Q: How do the M22 and Lumenis One treat mature hemangioma?

-A: The high power, short pulses and optimal pulsing technology only available with the M22 and Lumenis One are believed to result in superior treatment for the vascular symptoms associated with rosacea.
+A: The high power, short pulses and optimal pulsing technology only available with the M22 is believed to result in superior treatment for the vascular symptoms associated with rosacea.

 Q: Some pigmented lesions have to be removed surgically, as they are potentially harmful.
 Can they be treated by IPL instead?